saskiaopdam/WINC_Backend/superpy/usage.md

 Subcommand to show yesterday's date in the terminal.
 The function yesterday() prints yesterday's date to the standard output, stdout.
+Yesterday's date is calculated relative to the date recorded in the text file "today.txt" as today's date.
 Yesterday() takes no positional or optional arguments.

 To execute "yesterday", enter 'python super.py yesterday':

 ```
 ➜  superpy git:(main) ✗ python super.py yesterday
-Yesterday: 2022-03-28
+Yesterday: 2022-03-29
 ➜  superpy git:(main) ✗
 ```

-### **- days_ago**
+### **- advance_today**

-Subcommand to go to the date n days ago.
+Subcommand to advance 'today' with n days.
-The function days_ago() checks which result was recently calculated (revenue or profit), and prints this result n days ago to the standard output, stdout.
-If no result has been calculated so far, it just prints the date n days ago.
+The function advance_today() advances today's date - as recorded in today.txt - with n days.
-Days_ago() takes one positional argument (days).
+Advance_today() takes one positional argument (days).

-To execute "days_ago", enter: 'python super.py days_ago \<days\>':
+To execute "advance_today", enter: 'python super.py advance_today \<days\>':

-If no result has been calculated so far, the past date is displayed:

 ```
-➜  superpy git:(main) ✗ python super.py days_ago 2
+➜  superpy git:(main) ✗ python super.py advance_today 2
-2 days ago: 2022-03-27
+Today is advanced with 2 days from 2022-04-01 to 2022-03-30.
 ➜  superpy git:(main) ✗
 ```

-If a result has been calculated, the result on the past date is displayed:
+The 'new today' is recorded in today.txt:

 ```
-➜  superpy git:(main) ✗ python super.py days_ago 2
-Last calculation: revenue.
-Revenue 2 days ago (2022-03-27):
-0.5
-➜  superpy git:(main) ✗
+2022-03-30
 ```

 You can go back any number of days, e.g.:

 ```
-➜  superpy git:(main) ✗ python super.py days_ago 100
+➜  superpy git:(main) ✗ python super.py advance_today 100
-Last calculation: revenue.
-Revenue 100 days ago (2021-12-19):
-0
+Today is advanced with 100 days from 2022-03-30 to 2021-12-20.
 ➜  superpy git:(main) ✗
 ```

 Going back to a year BC will throw an OverflowError:

 ```
-➜  superpy git:(main) ✗ python super.py days_ago 738395
+➜  superpy git:(main) ✗ python super.py advance_today 738395
 Traceback (most recent call last):
-  File "/Users/saskiaopdam/Desktop/Back-end/superpy/super.py", line 124, in <module>
+  File "/Users/saskiaopdam/Desktop/Back-end/superpy/super.py", line 115, in <module>
     main()
-  File "/Users/saskiaopdam/Desktop/Back-end/superpy/super.py", line 120, in main
+  File "/Users/saskiaopdam/Desktop/Back-end/superpy/super.py", line 111, in main
     args.func(args)
-  File "/Users/saskiaopdam/Desktop/Back-end/superpy/functions.py", line 24, in days_ago
+  File "/Users/saskiaopdam/Desktop/Back-end/superpy/functions.py", line 57, in advance_today
-    past_date = today - timedelta(days_ago)
+    new_today = today - timedelta(days)
 OverflowError: date value out of range
 ➜  superpy git:(main) ✗
 ```